 "While contributions are low at the moment, as they rise in 2018 and again in 2019, the help that relief-at-source will give to those on lower incomes will be increasingly important as time goes by.

 "Offering a relief-at-source option evens out a complicated system that inadvertently penalises the lower paid and we're delighted we'll soon be able to do this for our members."

 Experts claim employees on below £11,500 could be missing out on as much as a 25 per cent boost to their savings via providers that don't offer relief-at-source, while net pay suits higher earners better.

-The new arrangement is currently being built into Smart Pension's system and is expected to be up-and-running early 2018.
+The new arrangement is currently being built into Smart Pension's system and is expected to be up-and-running in 2018.

 According to The Pensions Regulator, auto enrolment has brought ten million into saving for their retirement for the first time.

 Smart Pension now sees a new business join every seven minutes and welcomes 1,000 new members a day.
 It now runs workplace pensions for over 60,000 firms and 300,000 members.